gnachman/iterm2-website/source/_includes/documentation-preferences.md

 If enabled, moving the mouse over an inactive window will cause it to receive keyboard focus.

 #### Double-click performs smart selection
-If enabled, double click performs smart selection instead of word selection as is standard on OS X.
+If enabled, double click performs smart selection instead of word selection as is standard on macOS.

 #### Triple-click selects full wrapped lines
 If enabled, a triple click selects a whole line, even if it was longer than one row in the terminal.
 If off, then triple click selects exactly one row.